 Wigraine Side Effects

-Generic Name: caffeine / ergotamine
+Generic name: caffeine / ergotamine

 For the Consumer

-Applies to caffeine / ergotamine: tablets
+Applies to caffeine / ergotamine: oral tablet

 Other dosage forms: